JLSteenwyk/orthohmm/docs/index.rst

 **2) Usage**

-To use ClipKIT in its simpliest form, execute the following command:
+To use OrthoHMM in its simpliest form, execute the following command:

 .. code-block:: shell